alexherbo2/chrome-nano/docs/manual.md

 `Ctrl+I` is the main keyboard shortcut.

-Use it to open text areas in webpages with nano.
+Use it to edit text areas in webpages with nano.

 ### Configure keyboard shortcuts

 Navigate to `chrome://extensions/shortcuts` to configure keyboard shortcuts.

-### Configure the dynamic menu program
+### Configure the text editor program

 You can also configure the text editor program by importing and exporting settings in the **Options** page—Right-click the nano toolbar button and select **Options**.